 Using this certbot invocation make it edit your Apache configuration, specifying the location of

 privkey.pem, which are your certificate and key files.

 SSLCertificateKeyFile /etc/letsencrypt/live/test.example.com/privkey.pem SSLCertificateFile /etc/letsencrypt/live/test.example.com/fullchain.pem

 Let’s Encrypt does only sign three months certificates (90 days).
 The purpose is to limit the effects of compromised certificates.
 However, it enables simple renewal.
 In fact you have nothing else to do in order to renew your certificates.
 In the unlikely event where they are not automatically renewed (1 month before they are obsolete), you simply have to type:

 sudo certbot renew

 The renewal configuration is stored in the file

-In a follow-up article we will present a couple of tools for advanced configuration, in particular if you are using a reverse proxy (like nginx) for accessing your websites.
+To learn more about Let’s Encrypt, we invite you to read our article.
+We present a couple of tools for advanced configuration, in particular if you are using a reverse proxy (like nginx) for accessing your websites.